-Although the COVID-19 pandemic has impacted nearly every facet of our lives, the approval of two new coronavirus vaccines in December offers hope for the beginning of the end of the pandemic.
-And even as we begin distributing vaccines to eligible individuals across San Diego County — including children 12 and up — our leading-edge Return to Learn program continues to focus on maintaining the health and well-being of our community through innovative solutions, including wastewater sampling, on-campus vending machines stocked with self-administered COVID-19 tests, and expanded use of the CA COVID Notify app.
+Although the COVID-19 pandemic has impacted nearly every facet of our lives, the development of several new coronavirus vaccines offers hope for the beginning of the end of the pandemic.
+And even as we continue distributing vaccines to eligible individuals across San Diego County — including children 12 and up — our leading-edge Return to Learn program remains focused on maintaining the health and well-being of our community through innovative solutions, including wastewater sampling, on-campus vending machines stocked with self-administered COVID-19 tests, and expanded use of the CA COVID Notify app.
 With a gradual redensification of campus over the summer, we are aiming to return to full student and academic capacity by the start of the fall quarter.

 To support our vaccine distribution — and keep us on track to resuming in-person activities this fall — UC San Diego established the COVID-19 Vaccine Response Fund.
 In addition to providing supplies, logistics, resources and mechanisms to administer the vaccine in accordance with federal, county and state-mandated guidelines, we are also identifying ways to ensure that vulnerable communities have equitable access to vaccines, including through mobile vaccine clinics.

 Explore this infographic showing the impact of our community’s support for our COVID-19 response and browse the information below to learn more about our ongoing efforts to pursue groundbreaking solutions that protect the health and safety of our campus, our region, our nation and the world.

 The pandemic has underscored the fact that students rely on UC San Diego for far more than their education.
 Philanthropic support can help our scholars access financial support, basic needs resources, student health services, and academic assistance.Give Now Learn More